Water & Wastewater

 If you are moving out of Keene and need to have your service disconnected, a Service Termination Form (PDF) will need to be filled out and returned to City Hall.
 You are responsible for the bill until the City has been properly notified and service has been disconnected.

 New customers must pay a deposit of $200 before service is connected.
 To pay your deposit, please come to City Hall and show your driver's license.
-If you are renting, please also bring a copy of your lease agreement.
+If you are renting, please also bring a copy of your lease agreement or if own Proof of Ownership.

 View, download, and complete the Water Service Packet (PDF).